4 reasons to stop relying on your broker’s performance reports

 #4 – Currency fluctuations aren’t factored

 In this case, my investments were purchased with Canadian funds (and are part of my Canadian retirement portfolio) so I’m not being impacted by currency fluctuations.
 However what if they were purchased in USD or another currency?
 I’d have no idea how much impact the relatively weak Canadian dollar was having on my total return.
+Just like dividends, most brokers don’t factor currency fluctuations into their performance figures.

 Start tracking your actual performance